jmurthy12/STAT545-hw-murthy-janani/hw04/Homework04_dataReshaping.md

 SPREAD:

-We use spread for wider distribution of data.
-Columns indicate the data that aids in spreading.
+We use spread() for wider distribution of data.
+Columns indicate the data/variables that aid in spreading.

 ``` r
 hfd_y<-singer_locations %>%